-Start here to get an overview of research data management.
-Click on a section of the diagram below to get an introduction to that stage of the data management life cycle.
+Start here to get an overview of research data management based on stages in the data life cycle.

-Learn about the data management problems that affect your domain or research community, and the solutions adopted to address them.
+Learn about data management tasks that affect your domain or research community, and the solutions adopted to address them.

-Find concrete combinations of tools and resources assembled into a workflow for research data management.
+Find concrete combinations of tools and resources assembled into an ecosystem for research data management.

 Browse the RDMkit's catalogue of tools and resources for research data management.